Tạ Phong Tần: Blogging

-When she began to blog, Tạ Phong Tần worked as a policewoman.
+When she began her blogging career, Tần worked as a policewoman.
 In 2004, she became a freelance journalist.
-Two years later, she started a blog titled Cong Ly va Su That ("Justice and Truth"), which became popular for its reports on police abuses.
+Two years later, she started a blog titled Justice and Truth, which became popular for its reports on police abuses.
 Because of these reports and the criticism on the web about the policies of the Communist Party of Vietnam, she was expelled from the Party and lost her job in 2006.

 Tạ Phong Tần was arrested in September 2011.
 She, along with fellow dissident bloggers Nguyễn Văn Hải and Phan Thanh Hải, had posted through the "Free Vietnamese Journalists' Club".
 The three were charged with writing anti-state propaganda.
 The charges carried a maximum sentence of twenty years' imprisonment.
 The Economist described the arrests as "the latest in a series of attempts by Vietnam's communist rulers to rein in the country's blossoming internet population."

 The UN Office of the High Commissioner for Human Rights criticized the arrests, stating its concern for "what appears to be increasingly limited space for freedom of expression in Viet Nam".
 In a July 2012 visit to Hanoi, US Secretary of State Hillary Clinton expressed concern for the detention of the three members of the Free Vietnamese Journalists' Club.
 Amnesty International described the three as prisoners of conscience and urged their release.
 The International Federation for Human Rights and World Organisation Against Torture also released a joint statement calling on the Vietnamese government to release the three bloggers unconditionally.

 Mother's self-immolation

-On the morning of 30 July 2012, Tạ Phong Tần's 64-year-old mother, Dang Thi Kim Lieng, set herself on fire outside the Bac Lieu People's Committee in protest of her daughter's detention, one week before Tan's trial was set to begin.
+On the morning of 30 July 2012, Tần's 64-year-old mother, Đặng Thị Kim Liên, set herself on fire outside the Bạc Liêu People's Committee in protest of her daughter's detention, one week before her trial was set to begin.
 Lieng died of her burns en route to the hospital.
 The death was the first reported self-immolation in Vietnam since the 1970s.

-Vietnamese state media did not acknowledge the death for several days before stating that it would investigated.
+Vietnamese state media did not acknowledge the death for several days before stating that it would investigate.
 An indefinite postponement was announced in Tan's trial.

 The US Embassy in Vietnam stated that it was "concerned and saddened" by the news, and reiterated its calls for the bloggers' release.
 The US-based Committee to Protect Journalists called Lieng's death "a shocking reminder that Vietnam's campaign against bloggers and journalists exacts an unbearable emotional toll on the individuals involved."
 Human Rights Watch called on the international community to address the underlying human rights situation, stating, "This is not just a tragedy for one family.
 This is a tragedy for the whole country."

 A large number of mourners journeyed to Lieng's home to pay respects in the week following her death, though many were reportedly intercepted on the roads by state security forces.
 The government also placed Lieng's mourners under surveillance by plainclothes police officers.